fanluo12/LC/Arrays&Hashing/README.md

 Use letter array to ++ for s and -- for t.
 Loop again and once meet non-zero return false
 ### 1189.
 Maximum Number of Balloons
 Remember we cannot use one letter array to represent balloon and update min by traversing "balloon" since balon case.
 We need to use two array, and dived single l count array to right answer l
-### 438
-1. First fill char array of p and create a new char array of s
-2. Use slide window method to loop through s.
-Fix start at index 0 and loop end to fill char array.
-Once length of window is p.length, use Arrays.equals(arr1, arr2) to judge whether add to final list or not.
-Then update window

 ## 283. Move Zeroes
 Define a variable-cur to represent 0.
 For loop through array, once meet nums[i] != 0, if i is not same as cur, which means before i(identified not 0) there has 0 so switch them.
 Outside loop update cur.